openvinotoolkit/model_server/docs/binary_input_kfs.md

 For binary inputs, the `parameters` map in the JSON part contains `binary_data_size` field for each binary input that indicates the size of the data on the input.
 Since there's no strict limitations on image resolution and format (as long as it can be loaded by OpenCV), images might be of different sizes.
 To send a batch of images you need to precede data of every batch by 4 bytes conatining size of this batch and specify their combined size in `binary_data_size`.
 For example, if batch would contain three images of sizes 370, 480, 500 bytes the content of input buffer inside binary extension would look like this:
 <0x72010000 (=370)><370 bytes of first image><0xE0010000 (=480)><480 bytes of second image> <0xF4010000 (=500)><500 bytes of third image>
 And in that case binary_data_size would be 1350(370 + 480 + 500)
-Fortunately function set_data_from_numpy in triton client lib that we use in our http_infer_binary_resnet.py sample automatically converts given images to this format.
+Fortunately function set_data_from_numpy in triton client lib that we use in our [REST sample](https://github.com/openvinotoolkit/model_server/blob/develop/client/python/kserve-api/samples/http_infer_binary_resnet.py) automatically converts given images to this format.

 If the request contains only one input `binary_data_size` parameter can be omitted - in this case whole buffer is treated as a input image.